IKOR-GmbH/sip-framework/docs/test-kit.md

 Each test case will be executed as its own unit test, so for each a test report will be generated and printed in console.
-First part of report is for the response.
+First section of report shows the response.
 It will display the validated body and headers, as well as expected ones.
-The following endpoints part is for mocked endpoint reports, with similar data as in the first part.
+The following `endpoints` section is for mocked endpoint reports, with similar data as in the first section.

 ## Endpoint reports

 Reports for all mocked endpoints will be provided, both with default (set by Test Kit) and user defined behavior.
-For each test report in the 'Endpoints' section there will be an overview of request that each received.
+For each test report in the `endpoints` section there will be an overview of request that each received.

 # How to use

-Test kit is enabled by default when the adapter is generated from archetype.
+Test kit is enabled by default when the adapter is generated from SIP archetype.

 A test class needs to be created inside test package of the adapter, which extends SIPBatchTest.
 Running this class would execute the test, but also it will be executed in the testing step during build time.